ajaychitre/azure-tools/README.md

 6. Select 'Event Hub' in the drop-down box.
 7. Give a name to the Input under 'Input alias'.
 8. It will pre-populate rest of the values.
 Confirm them & click on 'Save'.
-9. It will test connection & create the iput.
+9. It will test connection & create the input.
 10. Click on 'Outputs'under 'Job Topology' & then on 'Add'.
 11. In the drop-down box select 'Cosmos DB'.
 12. Give a name to the Output under 'Output alias'.